shourovrm/dwm/README.md

-# Luke's build of dwm
+# RMS build of dwm

+*This repo has been forked from Luke Smith.*

 ## FAQ